 Beginning in 1989, Michele began designing cross stitch, fabric crafts and quilting designs (over 4500 to date) for a variety of needlework and quilting publications plus designing with and for 35 different thread, batting and fabric companies.
 In 2004, she began to offer quilt kits featuring her designs with new fabric collections in quilt

 Her quilt pattern line, Flower Box Quilts began in 2007; and then she and Tom started traveling and vending at quilt shows mainly on the West Coast.
 They eventually bought an RV Toy Hauler where the back 1/3 is a mobile quilt store.
 Michele and Tom have traveled over 100,000 miles together (as of January 2020) through a variety of states in their RV along with their golden retriever, Molly; Max, their former cat; and now Abbie, their current cat to happily vend at quilt shows.

-Since 2009, Michele has been teaching quilting classes and presenting lectures at shows such as HMQS; Quilt Reno; NW Quilting Expo; Rocky Mountain Quilt Festival; Road to California; Sewing and Stitchery Expo; Rusty Barn shows; and a variety of quilt guilds.
+Since 2009, Michele has been teaching quilting classes and presenting lectures at shows such as HMQS; Quilt Reno; NW Quilting Expo; Rocky Mountain Quilt Festival; Road to California; Sewing and Stitchery Expo; Rusty Barn shows; AQS Paducah; and a variety of quilt guilds.
 She loves to interact with quilters, and share her tips and techniques when teaching.

 When Michele and Tom are not on the road for Flower Box Quilts, they love to spend time with their 4 adult married children; and their 6 grandchildren.
 When she’s not teaching, designing, sewing or writing directions, Michele loves to read, watch HGTV, swim, and travel (especially to visit her family).
 Tom still works full time; and is extremely skillful in being able to fix anything around the house.
-After nearly 41 years married, they are still each other’s best friend, and are blessed to be able to live and work together!
+After nearly 43 years of being married, they are still each other’s best friend, and are blessed to be able to live and work together!